Twitter ban sparks 'arms race' with tech savvy Turks

 U.S.-based Turkish academic Zeynep Tufekci believes Erdogan's assault on Twitter has been misunderstood as a bid to block it completely and stop the flow of damaging allegations - something even his ally President Abdullah Gul admits is not technically realistic - when, in fact, he wants to discredit it among his core supporters and discourage them from using it.

-"Erdogan's strategy is to demonize social media," Zeynep said in a blog on Monday.
+"Erdogan's strategy is to demonise social media," Zeynep said in a blog on Monday.

 Erdogan himself has left little doubt about that.